Steve Davis: Later career (2005–2010)

 Davis reached his 100th major career final at the 2005 UK Championship in York, his first appearance in the event's final since 1990.
 He beat defending champion Stephen Maguire and Hendry before he lost 6–10 to Ding Junhui in the final.
 Davis brushed off suggestions of retirement before the World Championships, and reached the second round where he lost to Murphy.
 His performances during the 2006–07 season, including reaching the 2006 UK Championship quarter-finals and the Welsh Open semi-finals, ensured that Davis was still a top-16 player at the age of 50.
 Although Davis dropped out of the top sixteen a year later, he reached successive quarter-finals at the Shanghai Masters and Grand Prix in 2008.
 At the 2009 World Snooker Championship, Davis lost 2–10 to Neil Robertson in the first round.
 At the 2009 UK Championship, he defeated Michael Judge 9–7 to set up a first-round match against Hendry which he lost 6–9.

 He qualified for the 2010 World Snooker Championship, his 30th time at the event, by defeating Adrian Gunnell 10–4.
-In the first round, Davis beat Mark King 10–9, and at 52, he was the oldest player to win a match at the Crucible since Eddie Charlton defeated Cliff Thorburn in 1989.
+In the first round, Davis beat Mark King 10–9; at 52, he was the oldest player to win a match at the Crucible since Eddie Charlton defeated Cliff Thorburn in 1989.
 In the second round, against defending champion John Higgins, Davis won 13–11, a win commentator Clive Everton called "the greatest upset in the 33 years the Crucible has been hosting the championship."
 This made him the oldest world quarter-finalist since Charlton in 1983.
 In the quarter-final match against Australian Neil Robertson, Davis lost 5–13.
 Despite having his best run at the World Championship for five years and reaching the quarter-finals for only the second time since 1994, this was his last appearance at the Crucible; he failed to qualify for the tournament again before his retirement.
 O'Sullivan equalled Davis's record of 30 Crucible appearances in 2022.

 Davis participated in the Players Tour Championship in 2010; his best result was at the Paul Hunter Classic, where he reached the quarter-finals before losing 1–4 to Shaun Murphy.
 He finished 67th on the Order of Merit.
 He reached the final of the 2010 World Seniors Championship, losing 1–4 to Jimmy White.
 He narrowly reached the last qualifying round of the 2011 World Snooker Championship by defeating Jack Lisowski 10–9 before losing 2–10 to Stephen Lee.